wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ## Part of an Enterprise suite

-Consul is part of the HashiCorp product line which provides modern mechanisms for better security and efficiency in access and communication processes:
+Consul is part of the HashiCorp "Cloud Operating Model" product line which provides modern mechanisms for better security and efficiency in access and communication processes:

    Additional (teamwork) features are unlocked with licensing of an "Enterprise" Consul installed by customer-(self)-managed organizations.

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1652140723/hashi-oss-prods-3130x1306_rso9yn.png"><img alt="hashi-oss-prods-3130x1306" width="3130" height="1306" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1652140723/hashi-oss-prods-3130x1306_rso9yn.png"></a>

+The Enterprise edition of Consul enables multi-cloud, multi-platform, and multi-tenancy by the creation of Admin Partititions, each with its own Governance and Policies.
+Such segregation diminishing the "blast radius" from loss of a specific partition.

+   * Consul on ECS & Admin Partitions Learn Guide

 <a name="ConsulStories"></a>